Breastfeeding Stories

 New Brunswick, Middlesex County

 “As a first-time mom, I struggled with effective breastfeeding of my son.
-I was extremely
+I was extremely fortunate that I had my Breastfeeding Peer Counselor supporting me with information on the best ways to breastfeed.
+She has made my breastfeeding experience enjoyable and successful.”

 ~ Monica